|Purpose:||Create, modify or display user-defined variable functions|

 deletes the function fs.

-Functions can be stored in either a local or global list.
+Functions can be stored in local and/or global lists.

 With a local function list, any changes made to the functions will only affect the current copy of TCC.
 They will not be visible in other shells or other sessions.